CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/exercise-02-Security/1-Restrict-access-from-Admins.md

 ---
 # Restrict access from Admins

-We will lock down the app so hard that even other admins won't be able to see the app data.
+We will secure the app so that even other administrators cannot access the app and its data.

 ## Update the admin role for our app